jfm-data/jfm-data.github.io/_posts/2021-08-08-Ethan-Strauss.md

 In mid-July I noticed I Ethan Strauss stopped publishing articles at The Athletic.
 I missed his writing, not only was were business side of basketball columns interesting, but he's also an uber talented writer.
 I became a fan after his 2016 exposé on [how Nike had lost Steph Curry to UA](https://www.espn.com/nba/story/_/id/15047018/how-nike-lost-stephen-curry-armour).
 It was an original perspective of how the NBA is the battleground for a proxy war happening between Nike, Adidas, Under Armour and the rest.
-The article framed how this battle made the sneaker world relationships with the top 1% of players are much stronger r NBA teams could.
+The article framed how this battle made the sneaker companies relationships with the top 1% of players more important than their NBA team.
 It is simple, they they got more money on decade-plus contracts.
 Ethan raised the provocative question, who are they really working for?
 It was a good question that may explain some of the player movement in the NBA....which led into his next massive peice.

 Upon Ethan's unceremonious exit from ESPN in 2017, the WWL [published his last must-read on how Durant signing with the Warriors](http://www.espn.com/espn/feature/story/_/page/presents19256296/golden-state-warriors-steph-curry-stopped-only-kevin-durant) was a UA fever dream come reality.
-At that time, Steph Curry was the undisputed most popular player in the NBA.
-His team and individual success generated much envy from the other marquee names, particularly LeBron James who crowned himself as King.
-I remember even Obama's doing a viral video sketch with Steph and his wife, raising accusations that the Obama's were clout chasing :).
-Steph was that level of an incandescent star.
+At that time, Steph Curry was the undisputed most popular player in the NBA with a surprisingly popular signature shoe.
+His team and individual success generated much envy from the other marquee names, particularly LeBron James who crowned himself as King and represented Nike.
 KD's signing with the Warriors took the wind out of the sails for UA and Curry's national reputation.
 The Warriors were still popular, but adding the best player in the league to a 73-win team brought public resentment and lost them the title of everyone's second favourite.
 And with Steph no longer the offensive fulcrum of a fun-to-watch organically built team, his popularity also waned.
 In KD's first year, Under Armor lost ~50% /$10B of its market value.
 Coincidently, it stayed low until Steph was back in carrying the GSW offense.
 It was a great article that added more credibility to his reporting.

 After his ESPN contract ended, Ethan joined The Athletic as a columnist writing about the NBA, the Warriors, gambling, and the business side of basketball.
-For the past year, Strauss has become known and infamous in NBA fandom for shining a spotlight on the NBA's sagging TV ratings.
+More recently, Strauss has become infamous in NBA fandom for shining a spotlight on the NBA's sagging TV ratings.
 He wrote elegantly and objectively on the viewership while competing with the league's PR and the irate social media trolls.
-I really these articles.
+I really enjoyed these articles.
 I had studied the pay-TV market in 2015 when looking at the media venture capital fund that held a portfolio of cable specialty channels.
-I knew where the market was heading and was always annoyed to hear the lazy NBA narrative that the next broadcast rights deal would be massive.
+I knew where the market was heading and was always annoyed to hear the overused trope that the next broadcast rights deal would be massive.
 It defied the economics and media trends.
 Strauss was the first major reporter (to my knowledge) to openly discuss and challenge that narrative.
 His reporting made him a lightning rod of criticism for those who saw it defaming the NBA and the politics it embraced.
-Ethan had simply identified some of the independent variables for the decline, without getting into the righteousness of the politics themselves.
+Ethan had simply identified some of the independent variables for the decline without getting into the righteousness of the politics themselves.
 Regardless, this angered a contingent of "woke" fans for even suggesting it.
 For them, to be ignorant of the failing ratings is a thing of virtue.

-To me, it's crazy the amount of vitriol Ethan gets for his reporting on TV ratings.
-The phenomenon might demonstrate how everything is interally politicalized.
-There is no political agenda in Ethan's reporting.
+It was crazy the amount of vitriol Ethan got for his reporting on TV ratings.
+The phenomenon exemplifies how anything can be is interally politicalized.
+There is no apparent political agenda in Ethan's reporting.
 He is calling balls and strikes.
-Ethan was educated at Cal Berkely and still lives in the area, yet if you search his name on Twitter you'll see people react to him like he's a MAGA pizza-gater.
+Despite his Cal Berkely education and decision to live in the area, most people on Twitter react to his columns like he's a MAGA pizza-gater.

 So where is Strauss going?
 Tom Haberstroh had insinuated that he would be covering the NBA from a national perspective.
 We could probably rule out ESPN and TNT/Blecher Report.
 I am sure the two league broadcast partners would be reluctant to hire someone who generated negative press about